HerbeMalveillante/pyco-8/README.md

 You can define constants, classes, functions, and global variables in the body of your game file.
 Be careful, declaring simple variables here will prevent them from modifying their value in the game loop functions.

+This is basic **Python** knowledge, which is required to use the engine.

+I also recommend using objects to store your game data.

 The best practice here is to store your constants as variables in the body of the code, and to store your variables in classes.

 _Example :_